-In Berlin, the average rent according to the 2019 Berlin rent index was 6.72 Euro per m2, whereas the average in-place rent in Berlin at Deutsche Wohnen in 2018 was just 6.70 Euro per m2.
+In Berlin, the average rent according to the 2019 Berlin rent index was 6.72 Euro per m².
+At 6.95 Euro per m² the average in-place rent in Berlin at Deutsche Wohnen in 2019 was only slightly higher.

 In principle, Deutsche Wohnen considers the rent index to be a suitable tool for establishing the local comparable rent.
 However, a qualified rent index must be compiled in accordance with scientific rules and be statistically sound.
 In our view, the Berlin rent index does not meet these requirements.